How Our Kids Mark Our Homes As Their Own Like Tomcats

 5. They inspire the purchase of ridiculous pieces of furniture.

 Ellen – Somehow, some way, my youngest convinced us to buy this bed for her.
-I do not make impractical decision like this, but maybe a lifetime of foisting hand-me-downs onto her weakened me to her pleas.
+I do not make impractical decisions like this, but maybe a lifetime of foisting hand-me-downs onto her weakened me to her pleas.
 We will never be able to use this as a guest bed for an adult, it weighs a ton (we can’t even move it to repaint the room), and it has about 48 and a half steps to disassemble it.
 It’s Ellen’s folly, but Jellybean’s victory.

 6. They redefine the standards for art.